Louisa-Y-lyt/Protein_Heterodimer_SVM/README.md

 The least confident model's score becomes the most important feature.

-## Contributing

-Outline guidelines for contributing to the project, such as how to report bugs, suggest enhancements, or submit pull requests.

 ## License

 This project is licensed under the [MIT License](LICENSE.txt) - see the [LICENSE.txt](LICENSE.txt) file for details.